Corey Dickerson Player Props: Nationals vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff ranks 13th in MLB with a collective 8.8 strikeouts per nine innings.
+- The 8.8 strikeouts per nine innings compiled by the Mets pitching staff ranks 14th in MLB.

-- The Mets have the 18th-ranked team ERA across all league pitching staffs (4.34).
+- The Mets' 4.31 team ERA ranks 18th across all MLB pitching staffs.

-- Mets pitchers combine to surrender 129 total home runs at a rate of 1.3 per game (to rank 23rd in the league).

-- His last time out was on Saturday against the Boston Red Sox, when the right-hander tossed six innings, surrendering five earned runs while allowing six hits.
+- The right-hander last pitched on Sunday against the Boston Red Sox, when he tossed 2 1/3 innings, allowing five earned runs while giving up 10 hits.

-- In 18 games this season, the 39-year-old has a 4.20 ERA and 10.2 strikeouts per nine innings, while allowing a batting average of .240 to his opponents.
+- The 36-year-old has an ERA of 5.82, with 6.6 strikeouts per nine innings, in 14 games this season.
+Opponents have a .281 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.